embedly/embedly-docs/embed/features/index.rst

 Features
 ========

-These are the features of the ``Read`` product and its API endpoints.
+These are the features of the ``Embed`` product and its API endpoints.

 Overview
 --------